Jaswanth-Kollipara/techdome-frontend/README.md

 Move the folder to D:\FullStack\Techdome directory, use npm install command to install all the packages, use npm start command to run the program.
+The login cradentials are
+name: Jaswanth
+password: Jaswanth@

 # Getting Started with Create React App